ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Token Classification.md

 modified: 2024-06-18T08:52:05
 ---

 The Token Classification Board leverages the Hugging Face Inference API to highlight key parts of a given text.
-It is particularly useful for quickly identifying important topics or entities within text, such as in research papers or presentations.
+It is particularly useful for quickly identifying important topics or entities within text, such as in research papers, presentations and API documentation.

 > [!warning]
-> Sometimes it will error because model is loading just run the board again
+> Sometimes it will error because model is loading just run the board again.

 View the Hugging Face Inference API Token Classification documentation [here](https://huggingface.co/docs/api-inference/detailed_parameters?code=curl#token-classification-task)